 Grading/Final exam status: Letter grade.
 Alternative to final exam.

-Chinese, through oral, written and visual texts related to daily life.
-This course is the first part of a two-semester sequence designed to equip students with the basic language skills needed in everyday life situations.
+Elementary Taiwanese–Language, Culture, and Society in Taiwan (Chinese 4A) is designed to allow learners with no prior knowledge of the Chinese language to build familiarity with Taiwanese (or Southern Min), a variety of Chinese, through oral, written and visual texts related to daily life.
+This is the first part of a two-semester sequence designed to equip students with the basic language skills needed in everyday life situations.
 There are no prerequisites for this course.
-The course develops students’ awareness of socio-culturally situated language use and their ability to compare and negotiate similarities and differences between the target culture and their own culture.
+The course uses various authentic materials and adopts a communicative approach to develop students’ awareness of socio-culturally situated language use and ability to compare and negotiate similarities and differences between the target culture and their own culture.
 Elementary Taiwanese: Read More [+]

 Hours & Format